Bhushan-Nanvare/Edufind-College/README.md

 ---

-Built with ❤️ for the Full Stack Engineer Internship — Track B
+Built for the Full Stack Engineer Internship — Track B